 Surely, people make us feel things—that is the beauty of life, of human connection and exchange.
-But you and only you are in charge of your reaction.
-And if you are in fact highly sensitive and, like me, sometimes feel you cannot control it because it hits your heart before your brain can catch up, then ask yourself how you will react to your reaction.
+But you and only you are in charge of your reaction. . . .
+Ask yourself how you will react to your reaction.
 Will you meet yourself with grace?

 Remember this is a life’s work.
 As a highly sensitive and/or empathetic individual, it’s most likely that there isn’t a day in which you aren’t navigating situations with these loads on your back.
 But when you turn them into a cape?
 The change happens imperceptibly and eventually, you will feel lighter and armed for goodness.
 You will feel prouder of others and of yourself.
 When we can “break the fourth wall” of a stranger, so to speak, it slices through distance.
 It creates space for unity and allows a collective understanding.

-Permission will liberate you—permission to rinse out a rhetoric that’s been comprised over situations of you being called “too much” and being asked to “be less.”
+Permission will liberate you—permission to rinse out rhetoric that’s been comprised over situations of you being called “too much” and being asked to “be less.”
 It’s absolutely key to find a way to view your high level of sensitivity as a gift.
-That once you rinse so hard, all you are left with is what did not wash away; what’s left is these golden nuggets that will serve as your superpowers in life.
-But these powers don’t come with inherent knowledge of how to use them or a handbook; you have to do that one yourself, kid.
+This kind of superpower doesn’t come with an inherent knowledge of how to use it or a handbook; you have to do that one yourself, kid.

-Addendum: This is best practiced while simultaneously maintaining understanding around the fact that their feelings don’t also have to be your feelings in order to be helpful (I am still learning this).
+Addendum: This is best practiced while simultaneously maintaining an understanding that their feelings don’t also have to be your feelings in order to be helpful (I am still learning this).
 This will allow you to show up for them, while not draining you in the process.

-When you are highly sensitive or empathetic, outside emotions can feel somewhat “contagious.”
-Or you may yourself feel the need to openly share and find that others will have the fear of “catching it.”
-But do not for a second confuse vulnerable with weakness.
+4. When you are highly sensitive or empathetic, outside emotions can feel somewhat “contagious.”
+Or you may feel the need to openly share and find that others will have the fear of “catching it.”
+But do not for a second confuse vulnerability with weakness.
 These are not mutually exclusive, and do not let others tell you otherwise.

-As I am finishing this article, I have my toddler watching a show because sometimes you just need to whip out the big guns to get things done.
-I’ve tuned it out until just now, when this line made my ears perk: “Sometimes you have two feelings at the same time, and that’s okay!”
-Even Daniel Tiger knows what’s up, and frankly I am all here for instilling this narrative in humans from the get go; let the collective sigh of relief resound.
+As I am finishing this article, I have my toddler watching a show because sometimes you just need to pull out the big guns to get things done.
+I’ve tuned it out until just now, when this line made my ears perk up: “Sometimes you have two feelings at the same time, and that’s okay!”
+Even Daniel Tiger knows what’s up, and frankly, I am all here for instilling this narrative in humans from the get-go; let the collective sigh of relief resound.

 BY Sarah Hrudka Behlke - October 6, 2019